goauthentik/authentik/website/integrations/services/ubuntu-landscape/index.md

 ## What is Ubuntu Landscape

 > Landscape is a systems management tool developed by Canonical.
+It can be run on-premises or in the cloud depending on the needs of the user.
+It is primarily designed for use with Ubuntu derivatives such as Desktop, Server, and Core.
 >
 > -- https://en.wikipedia.org/wiki/Landscape_(software)